Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Off-stream, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
-Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Beyond standard municipal supply, White Swan is a vital asset for the regional agricultural economy in Victoria.
-Irrigation allocations are directly tied to these storage metrics.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context